alberthun/legacy-sense-docs/guides/000-getting-started/000-index.md

 You will know that Sync is connected by checking your Log tab.
 This will begin to populate with events being emitted from the device to the Sense platform.

-### IoT Devices
+### Connecting Other Devices (IoT devices, Sensors)

-The platform is able to ingest generic IoT sensor data.
-Developers will need to use the [Ingress API](/apis/ingress) to send data to the IoT events endpoint.
+The platform is able to ingest generic sensor data.
+Use the IoT Devices channel type to connect all other devices.
+Developers can use the [Ingress API](/apis/ingress) directly to send data to the IoT events endpoint, or run a [Reach Edge Agent](/guides/sense-edge/gateway-deployment) on a gateway device.

 1. [Schemas](/guides/channels/schemas) are required in order to make the most of your sensor data.
-Contact [support@sixgill.com](mailto:support@sixgill.com) with any questions regarding setting up your channel for IoT data.
+Contact [support@sixgill.com](mailto:support@sixgill.com) with any questions regarding setting up your schema for data ingestion.
 2. Create an **IoT Devices** Channel if you do not have one already and select the Schema you created.
 3. Use the Channel API keys to register your IoT device.
 Use the JSON Web Token in the response to authenticate your future requests.
-4. You can begin sending sensor data to the IoT events endpoint using a gateway or other agent.
+4. You can begin sending sensor data to the IoT events endpoint.

 See the IoT Events section of the [Ingress API](/apis/ingress#/Mobile/post_v1_iot_events) docs for more information.

-#### Schemas
+#### Setting up Schemas

-Device data needs to be mapped to fields so you can trigger rules and view analytics.
+In the Sense platform, the structure of device data is mapped to fields and data types in order to perform functions such as triggering rules and generating analytics.
 This is done using [Schemas](/guides/channels/schemas).
-Mobile devices (iOS, Android) have predefined schemas that you can use with our SDK that don't require configuration.
+Mobile devices (iOS, Android) use predefined schemas that are compatible with the Reach SDK.

-For IoT devices you need to first create a custom schema.
-You can send any kind of data with IoT devices.
-It is recommended that you generate IoT schema based on your event payload.
-Once your schema is defined you can use it in a Channel and see data being ingested.
-You can update a schema if necessary at a later time.

-## Rules
+## Adding Rules
 Rules are at the heart of device interactivity within the Sense platform.
 Rules define conditions around devices and sensor data and specify the actions to trigger when the conditions are met.
 For example, devices entering a geofence or coming within range of a beacon could trigger a notification to another device, send an email to a recipient, or post data to another web service.
 Rules can be complex and perform multiple actions or include data from multiple channels.

 See the [Rules overview](/guides/rules/overview) for more information on creating rules.

-## Landmarks
+## Adding Landmarks
-Landmarks are geographical points of interest (POIs) defined by a perimeter.
+Landmarks, also known as geofences, are geographical points of interest (POIs) defined by a perimeter.
 Landmarks can be used as conditions to rules that evaluate a device's proximity to an area.
 A rule may check if a device has entered, exited, is inside, or outside the landmark.
 The Landmark API provides several options for defining landmarks.

 See the [Landmarks overview](/guides/landmarks/overview) for more information on adding landmarks.